 Get down from your vehicle and see if there’s a severe internal injury, like a broken bone or a head injury.
 If there are, call an ambulance right away.
 If it’s a minor injury like a bruise, you can stay at the spot and wait for the police or your lawyer to show up.
 Also, make sure other people around you are safe.
 If you see anyone with a more severe injury, help them or call for medical assistance.

 Call a Personal Injury Lawyer

-After you’ve ascertained that everyone around is safe, the next step is to call a personal injury lawyer from a reputed firm like Bruning Law Firm.
+After you’ve ascertained that everyone is safe, the next step is to call a personal injury lawyer from a reputable firm like Bruning Law Firm.

 They would be able to help you out with:

 - Filing the police report: You might not know what information is necessary and what isn’t.
 A personal injury lawyer would know precisely what goes into a police report so you don’t accidentally leave something out.